cypress-io/circleci-orb/README.md

 # to use orbs, must use version >= 2.1
 version: 2.1
 orbs:
-  # import Cypress orb by specifying an exact version
+  # import Cypress orb by specifying an exact version x.y.z
+  # or the latest version 1.x.x
-  cypress: cypress-io/cypress@1.1.0
+  cypress: cypress-io/cypress@1
 workflows:
   build:
     jobs: